yukinarit/pyserde/README.md

 For complete example, please see [./examples/skip.py](./examples/skip.py)

-## Custom serializer/deserializer
+## Custom field serializer/deserializer

-If you want to provide a custom function to override the default (de)serialization behaviour of a field, you can pass your function to `serde_serialize` and `serde_deserialize` field attributes.
+If you want to provide a custom function to override the default (de)serialization behaviour of a field, you can pass your functions to `serde_serialize` and `serde_deserialize` dataclass metadata.

 ```python
 @deserialize